monarch-initiative/monarch-project-template/README.md

 # Push to GitHub

-1. Go to [https://github.com/new] and follow the instructions, being sure to NOT add a README or .gitignore file (this cookiecutter template will take care of this for you)
+1. Go to [https://github.com/new] and follow the instructions, being sure to NOT add a .gitignore file (this cookiecutter template will take care of this for you)

 2. Add the remote to your local git repository